fsfe/reuse-action/README.md

 ## License

-This action itself is REUSE compliant, so copyright and licensing information is stored in every file or as close as possible to it.
-At the time of writing, all files are licensed under GPL-3.0-or-later, copyright Free Software Foundation Europe e.V..
+This action itself is REUSE compliant, so copyright and licensing information is stored in every file.
+As of March 2020, all files are licensed under GPL-3.0-or-later.

 Using the [REUSE helper tool](https://github.com/fsfe/reuse-tool), you can run `reuse spdx` to get a full bill of materials.